 Leyden is a university city in South Holland and also the name of a two handed version of the domino game Matador.
 The main description on this page was contributed by Joe Celko.
 Günther Senst, who has contributed the slightly different version described under variants, says that the game is or was popular with students.

 The game uses a double six domino set and two players.

 Each player gets a hand of six tiles each and the remaining sixteen tiles form the boneyard.

 The player with the lowest double, not including the [0-0], leads that double to start the first round.
-After the first round, the loser of the previous round gets the lead.
+After the first round, the loser of the previous round gets the lead and must lead a double other than the [0-0].
 If he refuses the lead, then the other player can lead again.
 If both players refuse to lead a round, then all the tiles are re-dealt.
+(Note that the starting player can draw extra tiles from the boneyard to obtain a double before playing.)
 The first double is the spinner for the round.
 The next two plays must be on the sides of the spinner, so all four arms are started.

 There are four special tiles, called Matadors or "wild cards", which total seven pips each ([1-6], [2-5], [3-4]) or to zero ([0-0]), which I will discuss shortly.

 Tiles are played on the arms of the spinner, but the rule for adding a tile to the end of the spinner is that the end of the arm and the end of the played tile must total to seven (1 and 6, 2 and 5, or 3 and 4).
 Likewise tiles played on the sides of the spinner must total to seven.

 Doubles are played in line, and not across the arm, and have no special rules as in other games.
 A Matador can be played on any end of the arm without regard to the rule of seven.
 A Matador can be placed with either end of the tile in line or it can be placed across the line.
 A consequence of these rules is that a zero on the end of the arm cannot be played upon by any tile other than a Matador.